Hakeme Yazid Said: Style of play

 Hakeme is a forward who predominantly plays on the left wing, using his pace to run past defenders and either creates chances for his teammates or aims for the goal when in favourable circumstances.
 He is also adept at free kicks, utilising the knuckleball technique to confuse the opposing goalkeeper when shooting directly at the goal.

 Personal life

 Hakeme Yazid has eight elder brothers who are all footballers.
-The eldest is Brunei record goalscorer Shah Razen, followed by Amalul formerly of Kota Ranger, Ahmad Hafiz of Jerudong, Adi of Kasuka, Abdul Azim formerly of AKSE Bersatu, Amirul Sabqi formerly of Rimba Star, Amiruddin Nizam formerly of Menglait and Abdul Mateen formerly of MS ABDB.
+The eldest is Brunei record goalscorer Shah Razen, followed by Amalul of Jerudong, Ahmad Hafiz also of Jerudong, Adi of Kasuka, Abdul Azim formerly of AKSE Bersatu, Amirul Sabqi formerly of Rimba Star, Amiruddin Nizam formerly of Menglait and Abdul Mateen formerly of MS ABDB.

 In July 2025, Hakeme enrolled into the National Service Programme (PKBN) as part of the 9th Cohorts of the Self Enrichment Programme (PJD).
-He completed his service in 8 October and has returned to DPMM.
+He completed his service in 8 October.